 5.01 The following threshold criteria shall be used to determine whether any tax abatement incentives shall be considered:

 a.
-The project must create an investment of at least one million dollars ($1,000,000.00) in property improvements or in personal property, not including purchase price of the land.
+The project must create an investment of at least five hundred thousand dollars in property improvements or in personal property, not including purchase price of the land.

 b.
-At the discretion of the BOARD OF TRUSTEES, a partial (investment pro-rated) tax abatement may be granted in the event the project does not create a capital investment of at least one million dollars ($1,000,000.00) in property improvements or in personal property, but other threshold requirements must be met.
+At the discretion of the BOARD OF TRUSTEES, a partial (investment pro-rated) tax abatement may be granted in the event the project does not create a capital investment of at least five hundred thousand dollars ($500,000) in property improvements or in personal property, but other threshold requirements must be met.

 c.
-The project must create at least twenty (20) new, full time equivalent jobs (40 hours per week).
+The project must create at least fifteen (15) new, full time equivalent jobs (40 hours per week).

 d.
-A partial (employment pro-rated) tax abatement may be granted in the event the project does not create at least twenty (20) new, full time jobs, but other threshold requirements must be met.
-The partial (employment pro-rated) tax abatement shall be calculated as a ratio of actual new, full time jobs created (numerator) and the threshold employment level (twenty new jobs) (denominator) multiplied by the percentage tax abatement granted for the capital investment and the creation of twenty (20) new jobs.
+A partial (employment pro-rated) tax abatement may be granted in the event the project does not create at least fifteen (15) new, full time jobs, but other threshold requirements must be met.
+The partial (employment pro-rated) tax abatement shall be calculated as a ratio of actual new, full time jobs created (numerator) and the threshold employment level (fifteen new jobs) (denominator) multiplied by the percentage tax abatement granted for the capital investment and the creation of fifteen (15) new jobs.

 e.
 The project must obtain all required permits and meet all relevant planning and zoning requirements as applicable.